Key Takeaways

 The first post should create attention.
 The next post can deepen the story.
 Later posts can focus on urgency, specific rooms, open house reminders, or buyer objections.
 Repeating the same caption with different photos wastes reach.

-A simple sequence is often enough: launch hook, deeper property detail, event push, and follow-up.
-That structure also makes the rest of the listing campaign easier to coordinate.
+A simple sequence is often enough: launch hook, deeper property detail, social proof or lifestyle angle, event push, and follow-up.
+That structure gives each post a job and keeps the audience from seeing the same message four times in a row.

 Use the first caption as the hook post.